 Another purpose of a caucus is organizational, where members of each party meet a week or two after the election to select their leadership for the upcoming session.
 The elected leaders then carry out the administrative duties of their leadership positions.

-Finally, specific groups of legislators sometimes form a caucus for the purpose of unity, such as the Legislative Black and Hispanic Caucus.
+Finally, specific groups of legislators sometimes form a caucus for the purpose of unity, such as the Legislative Black and Hispanic Caucus and Sportsmen's Caucus.

-Second Reading Amendments Offered
+First & Second Reading